Come and enjoy an experience or adventure of your choice…in the beautiful and majestic Rocky and Purcell Mountain Ranges.

 - Radium Hot Springs / commercial, 2 pools (hot/swimming)

 SPRING: Hiking & Wildflowers

 Springbrook Resort is located at the valley bottom with the Kootenay River on one side and Springbrook Creek on the other.
 With natural wildflowers growing on the property from yellow orchids to purple and white phlox, mauve crocuses, white daisies, pink roses, purple shooting stars and bear grass.
-Marnie finds an early morning walk with coffee an easy way to start the day.
 The Rocky Mountain Naturalists have put together a Wildflower checklist (over 100 of the common species of wildflowers and shrubs in our area), and Birds of Southeastern British Columbia (over 140).
 These lists are available if you would like to test your knowledge.